-Andrew Gunther, Executive Director, has spearheaded the unprecedented growth of AGW’s flagship certification, Certified Animal Welfare Approved by AGW, for over a decade, leading to its distinction as the only “highly meaningful” food label for farm animal welfare, outdoor access and sustainability as designated by Consumer Reports.
+Andrew Gunther, Founder, has spearheaded the unprecedented growth of AGW’s flagship certification, Certified Animal Welfare Approved by AGW, for over a decade, leading to its distinction as the only “highly meaningful” food label for farm animal welfare, outdoor access and sustainability as designated by Consumer Reports.
 From an agricultural background in the United Kingdom, Andrew and his family pioneered the world’s first organic poultry hatchery for chickens.
 Andrew was a member of the U.S. delegation for development of standards related to ISO/TC 034/WG 16.

 Charlie Hester, Lead Slaughter Specialist/Auditor, was raised on his family’s farm in New Mexico.
 After graduating with a BBA, he left New Mexico and entered corporate America.
 After 30 years he returned to his agricultural roots in Texas.
 Charlie previously served as Business Manager of a vertically integrated family-owned food distribution network which included a grassfed/natural ranch operation, organic farm, meat processing plant, health food store/restaurant and direct sales through 14 area farmers’ markets.
 Charlie is HACCP Certified, an Animal Welfare Office (AWO) and a Poultry Welfare Officer (PWO).